The Last JFK Files

 Joannides worked at JM/WAVE, a major covert operations and intelligence gathering station at what is today the University of Miami’s South Campus.
 The CIA’s program to eliminate Castro – Operation Mongoose – was based at JM/WAVE, which grew to be the largest CIA station in the world outside of Langley.

 By the evening of Nov.
 22, students leaders were telling reporters Oswald was a Castro supporter and part of a Cuban hit team operating out of Mexico City.
-The next day, they published a four-page broadsheet newspaper with the banner headline, “The Presumed Assassins” and photos of Oswald and Castro.
+They published a four-page broadsheet newspaper with the banner headline, “The Presumed Assassins” and photos of Oswald and Castro.

 After almost 60 years, the CIA is still withholding a dozen documents from Joannides’ file on the grounds that their release would still threaten national security.